 A Search Engine Friendly Permalink Structure

-Apart from the default permalink structure, all of the permalink structures that WordPress offers are search engine friendly (though %post_id% does not utilize keywords).
-These permalink structures are sometimes referred to as “Pretty Permalinks” or “Clean URLs”.
+Apart from the Plain permalink structure, all of the permalink structures that WordPress offers are search engine friendly (though %post_id% does not utilize keywords).
+These permalink structures are sometimes referred to as “Pretty Permalinks” or “Clean URLs.”

 In order to use these permalink structures, WordPress needs to modify your website’s .htaccess file.
-WordPress might be able to do this automatically for you.
+WordPress will generally do this automatically.
 If it cannot, you need to add the code to your .htaccess file manually.

 You can find a guide on how to do this on WordPress.org.
 If you find that guide difficult to follow, I recommend speaking to your web hosting company about this issue.
 They will be able to add the necessary code to your .htaccess file or make your .htaccess file writable so that WordPress can automatically change your permalink structure.